 In 1998, the State of Oregon contracted with Bob Belloni Ranch, Inc. to provide behavioral rehabilitation services at the Boys and Girls Ranches.
 Roger Langlie was hired by Gary Hansen as the Program Director of the Belloni Boys Ranch.
 Gary Hansen, Judy Chapman, and Roger Langlie would transition and developed the programs to become evidence-based, gender-specific with effective behavioral rehabilitation practices.
 Additionally that year, Gary Hansen expanded the Belloni Boys Ranch by adding an administrative/counseling building between the school and care facility, and remodeling and expanding the commercial kitchen and storage through a Community Block Grant.

-In 1998, Roger Langlie would promote Lori Sullivan from a Resident Counselor position that she had held since 1992, to be the Residential Care Coordinator, the on-site manager position in charge of the daily care of the youth.
+In 1998, Roger Langlie would promote Lori Sullivan from a Resident Counselor position that she had held since 1992, to be the Residential Care Supervisor, the on-site manager position in charge of the daily care of the youth.
 Through her leadership in behavioral rehabilitation services, the Boys Ranch has developed into the premier behavioral rehabilitation program for boys in Oregon.
 Lori Sullivan continues to serve as the on-site manager of the Belloni Boys Ranch.